MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 The project should now have only 1 warning and the single error in the `createNewItem` function remaining.

-We’ll correct that last error soon, but for now, let’s fill out the Core Data Stack by adding other key components to the project.
-But first...
+We’ll correct that last error soon, but for now, let’s fill out the Core Data Stack by adding other key components to the project!

 # Now Commit